cristianmontenegrop/H09-good-readme-generator/readme.md

 ## Contributing

-Reach out through Slack, ID: UTW6F607J
+If you wish to cotribute feel free to reach out through Slack, my ID: UTW6F607J.

 ## Tests